TPDCo’s HIV and AIDS Programme for the Tourism Sector

 - Commemorative activities including several live outside broadcasts have taken place during Safer Sex Week (commemorated during the week Valentine’s Day is celebrated), Regional HIV Testing Day (held the last Friday in June annually) and World AIDS Day (December 1 annually).
 This also takes place with individual properties during their Health and Wellness Fairs for staff to raise awareness of the importance of testing and the impact of the virus on tourism sector workers and to highlight TPDCo’s HIV Programme for the tourism sector.

-- HIV sensitization programmes with Tourism sector workers including craft vendors, attractions and accommodation sectors, contract carriage operators, water sports operators, workers within the Ministry of Tourism and Entertainment and its agencies as well as Police and Fire Department personnel.
+- HIV sensitization programmes with Tourism sector workers including craft vendors, attractions and accommodation sectors, contract carriage operators, water sports operators, workers within the Ministry of Tourism and its agencies as well as Police and Fire Department personnel.

 - Over seventy (70) Tourism entities have developed HIV and AIDS policies to date.